Biometric Keyboard for Enhanced Authentication

 The "Learning" Problem The AI needs to learn a person's typing style.
 This requires a certain amount of time and a certain amount of data.
 The system must be able to adapt to a user's typing style over time, even if it changes.

-Cost and Accessibility The technology for a biometric keyboard is currently expensive, limiting its accessibility to a small segment of the population.
-The cost of the sensors, the processors, and the AI models needs to come down significantly.
+Cost and Accessibility A biometric keyboard is currently too expensive for most people to use.
+The price of the sensors, processors, and AI models needs to go down a lot.

 Regulatory and Legal Frameworks The use of a behavioral biometric raises new legal and regulatory questions.
 The General Data Protection Regulation (GDPR) in Europe and other global regulatory bodies must establish new guidelines for the collection, storage, and use of this sensitive data.